 Apple Music streams music at a 256kbps AAC bitrate.
 It streams at the highest quality by default and reduces it if you’re streaming on the move.
 Tracks sometimes take a few seconds to play, but they’re crisp and clear – especially if you’re listening with a pair of the best noise-cancelling headphones.

 However, all music streaming services are upping their game to bring subscribers better music quality – or at least the option to try it.
 Deezer and Tidal already offer hi-res audio.
-Spotify is launching its HiFi service later in 2021, and Amazon Music HD offers CD-quality listening – with better quality soon to follow.
+Spotify is supposedly launching its HiFi service at some point, and Amazon Music HD offers CD-quality listening – with better quality soon to follow.

 When we first wrote this review, Apple had only recently announced that Apple Music would get Spatial Audio and the ability to listen to over 75 million tracks in Lossless Audio.
 Now those features are finally here and we've written a guide to get you started: how to turn on Apple Music Spatial Audio and Lossless.